equinor/witsml-explorer/Docker/README.md

 Create a `config.json` file containing the mongodb or cosmosdb credentials you created in the first steps.

-`Host` should be set to the domain where the application will be available.
-For locally run applications, this should be set to `http://localhost` (this is also the default value).
+`AllowedOrigin` should be set to the application (frontend) URL.
+For locally run applications, this should be set to `http://localhost:3000` (this is also the default value).

-This value is used for setting up the notifications feed from the backend/api to the frontend application.
+This value is used for setting up the allowed origins in CORS policy, so that backend/api can allow cross-origin requests from frontend.

 ### **mongodb**